Sign in to continue

 by Alexa Davis

-The TIF format was created in 1986 by Aldus Corporation.
-It was designed for the purposes of desktop publishing and became an international format standard in 1993.
+The TIFF format was created in 1986 by Aldus Corporation.
+It was designed for the purposes of desktop publishing and became an international standard in 1993.
 This image format copyright is now owned by Adobe.

 Properties of TIFF Files